oppia/oppia-web-developer-docs/Guide-on-defining-types.md

 }
 ```

-The second method is type casting.
-Although you should _prefer_ the first method if possible.
+The second method is typecasting.
+However, you should _prefer_ the first method if possible.

 ```typescript
 console.log((<string> a).length);
 ```

-### Discrimated Unions
+### Discriminated Unions
 You can combine singleton types, union types, type guards, and type aliases to build an advanced pattern called discriminated unions, also known as tagged unions or algebraic data types.
 Discriminated unions are useful in functional programming.
 These are very helpful in making types more strict.
 There are three ingredients:

 1. Types that have a common, singleton type property — the discriminant.